 weekly communication with families and frequent interaction with the

 respondent.
 In addition, Youth Court has developed a wide range of

 constructive sanctioning that helps young people develop basic life skills

 necessary tools and coping mechanisms that have shown to redirect their prior

 behaviors in a more positive way.

 New Bedford Youth Court is endorsed by the New Bedford Public Schools, the New Bedford Police Department and the Bristol County Juvenile Court.
 Currently 100% of the New Bedford Public Schools are referring youthful offenders to youth court.
-In October 2005, with assistance from the Massachusetts Executive Office of Public Safety Byrne Grant Initiative, NBYC was able to expand to service the towns of Acushnet, Dartmouth and Fairhaven as well as an asserted effort to address alcohol related cases.
+In October 2005, with assistance from the Massachusetts Executive Office of Public Safety Byrne Grant Initiative, NBYC was able to expand to service the towns of Acushnet, Dartmouth and Fairhaven as well as an asserted effort to address alcohol and marijuana related cases.

 Youth Courts are organized and operated by youth with adults acting only as support roles on hearing nights.
 Youth volunteers are trained in all aspects of court etiquette and play roles of prosecuting attorney, defense attorney, clerk, bailiff and jury.
 All training materials for Youth Court volunteers have been developed and funded by the American Bar Association.
 The Office of the District Attorney, The Office of the Attorney General, the New Bedford Police Department and volunteer community lawyers have assisted in training our youth volunteers.
 The average youth court volunteer dedicates an average of 50-100 hours each year to this valuable program.